I-League 2: 2021

-A new format was introduced named as I-league Qualifiers.
+A new format was introduced named as I-league qualifiers.
 10 teams promoted from state leagues battled for I-league qualification.

-2022 - 2023
+2022–2023

-In a meeting on December 16, 2022, the AIFF League Committee has recommended that States that have conducted their state leagues in 2021-22 (12) will nominate a club each for the Hero I-League 2, with six reserve teams of the Hero ISL clubs will also join them for the league.
-A pre-tournament qualifier will be held for the teams from states that have not conducted their leagues in 2021-22, from which the top two teams will gain entry into the Hero I-League 2, bringing the total number of clubs in the league to 20.
+In a meeting held on 16 December 2022, the AIFF league committee has recommended that states that have conducted their regional leagues in previous season nominate clubs for the Hero I-League 2, with six reserve teams of the Hero ISL also joining them.
+A pre-tournament qualifier was held for the teams from states that have not conducted their leagues in 2021–22, from which the top two teams gained entry into the Hero I-League 2, bringing the total number of clubs to 20.

-These 20 teams, would be divided into the four groups of five and will play each other in a round-robin home and away format.
-The group winners, along with the best second-placed team, will play in the Final Round, which will be a single-leg round robin format competition.
+These 20 teams are divided into the four groups of five and play each other in a round-robin home and away format.
+The group winners, along with the best second-placed team, play in the final round, a single-leg round robin format competition.